anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 # Security Considerations

-This document deals with conflicting Security requirements: devices which an operator wants to manage using {{RFC8520}} vs requirements for the devices to get access to network resources that  may be critical to their continued safe operation.
+This document deals with conflicting Security requirements:

+1. devices which an operator wants to manage using {{RFC8520}}

+2. requirements for the devices to get access to network resources that  may be critical to their continued safe operation.

 This document takes the view that the two requirements do not need to be in conflict, but resolving the conflict requires some advance planning by all parties.